Skip to main content

 Manti

-Small dumplings filled with spiced meat, typically served with a garlicky yogurt sauce and spiced butter or oil.
+Tiny dumplings stuffed with spiced meat, usually served under garlicky yogurt and a spoonful of spiced butter or oil.

 Meze